Proud to Have Helped Build the Eisenhower and the Kennedy Expressways

 When the Korean War broke out, Iggy felt very patriotic about his new country and remembered how good the American soldiers had been to him back at the base in Germany, so he attempted to enlist.
 He was apparently rejected, however, because his English was so poor.
 It was disappointing to Iggy, as he really wanted to “fight for America,” but he threw himself into his work instead.

-Iggy was a member of Mary Queen of Heaven Church in Cicero and was also a member of the Czech Sokol group, which was a gymnastics type of group founded in the Slovakian nations in the 1800’s, which promoted physical well-being as a way to strengthen the body as well as mind.
+Iggy was a member of Mary Queen of Heaven Church in Cicero and was also a member of the Czech Sokol group, which was a type of gymnastics group founded in the Slovakian nations in the 1800’s, which promoted physical well-being as a way to strengthen the body as well as the mind.
 Their motto was “a strong mind in a strong body.”
-Sokol groups also consisted of lectures, discussions and served as places of cultural unity and connection.
+Sokol groups also held lectures and discussions and served as places of cultural unity and connection.
 Iggy was an enthusiastic member and joined a dancing group within Sokol, which used to perform at various nursing homes, including the Bohemian Home, where he has since become a resident.
 Iggy says he has always enjoyed all types of music and also likes to read.

 Very late in life, Iggy met a woman by the name of Helena, whom he started dating.
 He says he always wanted to get married but never found the right one until he met Helena.
 The two of them dated for about five or six years and talked about getting married several times.
 Helena was always “sickly,” however, so the wedding was always getting put off.
 Eventually Helena was diagnosed with cancer and passed away.
 After that, Iggy lost all interest in dating.